fatfish-lab/aquarium-documentation/src/web/applications/projectsettings.md

 You can define the statuses that are available for the project.
 Those status are mainly used for [Tasks](../items/task.md).

 Those status are merged with the [Organisation's statuses](./organisation.md#organisation's-statuses).

+Find out more about statuses in the [Tasks](../items/task.md) documentation.